-You might have noticed (we certainly have) that this is worse beyond the 4-month mark, but it can certainly be happening for younger babies too.
-In this article, we look at the key factors behind why your baby might have started (or continued) waking every 2 hours overnight, especially past midnight.
+You might have noticed (we certainly have) that this tends to happen more beyond the 4 month mark, but it can certainly happen for younger babies too.
+This article looks at the key factors behind why your baby might be waking every 2 hours overnight, especially from midnight onwards.

-Please note, we are not referring to newborn babies waking for feeds every couple of hours, which is very normal and to be expected.
-We are referring to those babies who had maybe started sleeping longer stretches at night, between 4-6 hours in a go, and then suddenly started waking every 2 hours.
-Or who were sleeping well between bedtime and midnight and then waking 2-hourly after that, or babies who have continued to wake 2-hourly beyond the newborn stage.
+Please note that we are not referring to newborn babies waking for feeds every couple of hours, which is quite normal and expected.
+Instead, we are referring to those babies who had maybe started sleeping longer stretches at night, between 4-6 hours at a time, and then suddenly started waking every 2 hours.
+Or babies who have been sleeping well between bedtime and midnight and then waking 2-hourly after that, or babies who have continued to wake 2-hourly well beyond the newborn stage.

-We also have to say that the purpose of this article isn't to discourage night feeding or advise you to force your baby to sleep through the night if they (and you) aren't ready.
-We simply want to share our knowledge of what causes this overnight change in your baby's sleep cycles and some possible ways around it, if you're interested.
+We also have to say that the purpose of this article isn't to discourage feeding your baby overnight or to advise you to force your baby to sleep through the night if they aren't ready.
+We simply want to share our knowledge of what can cause this overnight change in your baby's sleep cycles and some possible ways around it, if you're interested.

 Let's start by looking at your 6-12 week old baby:

-At this age, your baby's sleep and sleep cycles are still relatively immature and they will more easily drift between sleep cycles in the day, meaning you can often achieve nice long naps (although some babies can actually oversleep!).
-By around 6 weeks your baby will hopefully have started consolidating their sleep into more noticeable awake and nap periods in the day and might well have begun sleeping in longer stretches overnight.
-Their night-time sleep cycles are 4-6 hours long and this is why, at about this age, your baby might start doing these longer stints at night, waking only once or twice for a feed.
-You'll start to feel like a new person again after coming through the tricky and exhausting newborn phase!
-We often see parents whose babies have been sleeping like champs, sometimes through the whole night, by around 12 weeks.
-Until...
+By around 6 weeks, your baby will hopefully have started consolidating their sleep into more noticeable awake and nap periods in the day and might well have begun sleeping in longer stretches overnight.
+Their night-time sleep cycles at this age are around 4-6 hours long, and this is why your baby might start doing these longer stints at night, waking just once or twice for a feed.
+When this happens, you feel like a new person again after coming through the tricky and exhausting newborn phase!

 Somewhere around 4 months (aka the sleep regression):